6x less sodium than cricket, natural sunflower seed taste.

 - Exo Pure Cricket Powder: $39 per lb

 Don’t forget to add shipping!
 For a lb of protein, shipping will average out to around $8 if you were to buy your bug protein from any of these companies.

-At Manna, we ship for free.
+At Manna if you subscribe we ship for free.
 That’s a huge savings to you.
-With that kind of savings, Manna is a full $10.49 cheaper than our nearest competitor.

-How can you be cheaper than Exo Protein, Entomo Farms, and Chapul?
+How can you be so much cheaper than other insect proteins?

-Also, we provide free shipping.
+Also, we provide free shipping for subscribers.
 That’s a pretty huge savings, but we think it’s important to get the most sustainable bug flour on the market into your hands.